klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 Leveraging Nirvana, a security tool, or a hunter, can hook and monitor all kernel -> user mode callbacks.

-More specifically, it is possible to leverage the `KPROCESS!InstrumentationCallback` field to execute a callback everytime there is a kernel to user mode switch.
+More specifically, it is possible to leverage the `KPROCESS!InstrumentationCallback` field to execute a callback every time there is a kernel to user mode switch.
 The main idea is to save the RIP, and analyse it to see if, when the execution returns to user mode, it is within the `ntdll` address space.

 While I was trying to implement it, I found this project already implemented [here](https://github.com/jackullrich/syscall-detect).